Microlocal analysis of d-plane transform on the Euclidean space: Introduction

 Suppose that $f_E(x)$ is a sum of the normal tissue part $f_{E_0}(x)$ and the metal part of the form

 with some small parameter $\alpha>0$.
 If $\alpha\varepsilon>0$ is small enough, the measurements become

 with some sequence of real numbers $A_1,A_2,A_3,\dotsc$.
 In their pioneering work \cite{ParkChoiSeo} Park, Choi and Seo first studied the microlocal analysis of this phenomenon.
 Roughly speaking they proved that if there are two points on $\partial{D}$ which are connected by a common tangential line, then the streaking artifacts appear on the tangential line in the filtered back-projection of $P$.
 Note that in this case the singular directions of the two points are the same.
 They also described the streaking artifacts as the wave front set of the filtered back-projection of $P$.
 Their results show the qualitative properties of the metal streaking artifacts.
 Moreover in \cite{PalaciosUhlmannWang} Palacios, Uhlmann and Wang developed the results of \cite{ParkChoiSeo}.
 By using the notion of paired Lagrangian distributions introduced in \cite{GreenleafUhlmann}, they proved that the metal streaking artifacts are conormal distributions supported on all the common tangential lines.
 These results are the quantitative properties of the metal streaking artifacts.
+These results are concerned with the case that $D$ is a disjoint union of finite number of convex domains.
+More recently, Wang and Zou in \cite{WangZou} studied the case that $D$ is a non-convex planar domain.
+They proved that streaking artifacts are contained not only in common tangential lines but also in tangential lines with only one inflection point.
+The latter case is essentially due to the non-convexity of $D$.

 Here we show Figure~1 illustrating a characteristic function $f$ of two disks on the plane, its X-ray transform $\mathcal{R}_1f$, and the filtered back-projections of $\mathcal{R}_1f$ and $(\mathcal{R}_1f)^2$.
 We see the streaking artifacts on the four lines tangent to both two disks in the filtered back-projection of $(\mathcal{R}_1f)^2$.